Rapper shot and killed outside Atlanta pizza restaurant, friends say | Atlanta: News, Weather and Traffic

 Atlanta hip-hop station Streetz 94.5 also mourned Yung Mazi’s death.

-While police have not confirmed the victim’s name, authorities have said the man was 31 years old.

-“At this point,” Lt.
-Ricardo Vazquez said, “we are not going to release (the victim's identity).”

-The DeKalb County Medical Examiner’s Office also said it was unable to release the name yet.
+The DeKalb County Medical Examiner’s Office officially confirmed Abdur-Rahman’s identity, Channel 2 reported.

 According to police, the shooter has dreadlocks and was wearing them pulled back and possibly up in a bun.
 He was wearing a white T-shirt with dark jeans at the time of the deadly shooting, police said.